Taxpayers may be subject to penalties and interest for failing to file or pay taxes and fees by the due date.

 - Individuals, Estates and Trusts

-- Individuals, estates and trusts are subject to the penalty if their understatement is at least $3,000.
+- Individuals, estates and trusts may be subject to the penalty if their understatement is more than $3,000.

 - All Other Taxpayers